 4. Organize Your Paint Brushes Like This

-Don’t waste time looking for the right size paint brush, instead organize your different sized brushes in order, with the all-important brushes faces up.
+Don't waste time looking for the right size paint brush, instead organize your different sized brushes in order, with the all-important brushes' faces up.

-Time can often be wasted when you are looking for the right sized paint brush, and then you find its damaged.
+Time can often be wasted when you are looking for the right-sized paint brush, and then you find it's damaged.

-Cut small holes into a stable piece of polystyrene and organize your brushes in rank order large to small.
+Cut small holes into a stable piece of polystyrene and organize your brushes in rank order from large to small.
 This will hold and protect them, making your life more comfortable in the long run.

 5. Turn Your Portrait Drawing Upside Down

 Drawing a portrait correctly or in proportion can be challenging to achieve, especially if you're a novice.

 If you are drawing a basic front view of the face and head, a simple trick you can use is to turn your portrait upside down.
 This is a simple method that will help you visually correct the aspects of your drawing which appear incorrect or out of proportion.